-"Every ingredient has to be weighed to the gram," says Laura.
+"Every ingredient has to be weighed to the gram," said Laura.
 "And some of his meals were kind of gross, like one green bean with a half a stick of butter."

-"We never ate or cooked in front of Parker, and we never went to a restaurant," says Laura.
+"We never ate or cooked in front of Parker, and we never went to a restaurant," said Laura.
 "It wasn't easy, but it's what you do for your kid."

 It didn't take long before Parker started eating as if he was making up for lost time.

-"This kid eats like a grown man now," says Laura.
+"This kid eats like a grown man now," said Laura.
 "It's ridiculous."

-In terms of genetic workup, Parker was found to have two genetic mutations, one in a sodium channel gene called SCN1A, which can cause a wide spectrum of epileptic conditions, including a more severe syndrome called Dravet syndrome, as well as Doose syndrome.
+In terms of genetic workup, Parker was found to have two genetic mutations, one in a sodium channel gene called SCN1A that can cause a wide spectrum of epileptic conditions, including a more severe syndrome called Dravet syndrome, as well as Doose syndrome.
 His doctors have chosen to keep the diagnosis of Doose syndrome because of how well he has responded to ketogenic therapy.

-The good news is that Parker, now 9, has not had a seizure in more than 5 years.
-However, his neurologist has noticed increased activity on his EEG and asked his parents if they'd be willing to try a less restrictive form of ketogenic therapy called the low glycemic index therapy (LGIT).
+The good news is that Parker, now 9, has not had a seizure in more than five years.
+However, his neurologist noticed increased activity on his EEG and asked his parents if they'd be willing to try a less-restrictive form of ketogenic therapy called the low glycemic index therapy (LGIT).
 His parents prefer to be more proactive in Parker's therapies and they agreed.

 What would his parents like people to know about Parker now?